-Whether you’re a user experience designer or marketing director, creative professionals have many job opportunities in the current employment market.
-Even better news: Salaries are increasing in many areas of the country due to the strong demand for creative candidates with the right set of qualifications.
+Whether you’re a user experience designer or marketing director, specialists with in-demand skills and experience have many job opportunities in the current employment market.

-They oversee user experience for an organization, designing and evaluating user experience studies to improve applications or software products.
+UX directors oversee user experience for an organization, designing and evaluating user experience studies to improve applications or software products.
 UX directors maintain customer satisfaction and brand loyalty by making the user experience positive.
-The midpoint salary for a user experience director is $128,500.

 Developing design specifications and working with internal teams or customers to create cohesive concepts are also part of the job.
 Overseeing and training a team of designers and user experts is essential as well, as is tracking metrics to change user experience for the better.